IndrajeetPatil/chatgpt-clone/README.md

 fetch data from the backend service.
 The backend service is a Django application that uses the `djangorestframework` library to expose a REST API that interacts with the OpenAI GPT-4o model.

+The UI is built with [Material UI](https://mui.com/material-ui/getting-started/) components and Bootstrap CSS, and follows Google's Material Design.

 ## Setup